History

 March 24

-- Leon Bridges makes his Troubadour debut with a sold out show prior to the release of his debut album “Coming Home” in June.
+- Leon Bridges makes his Troubadour debut with a sold-out show before the release of his debut album “Coming Home” in June.

 - HAIM plays Sam-Jam, benefiting Our House Grief Support Center, with special guests including Jenny Lewis, Kesha, Laura Marling, and Grizzly Bear.
 Audience members included Taylor Swift, Calvin Harris, Jaime King and Kyle Newman.